CLARITY -- Comparing heterogeneous data using dissimiLARITY: Methods

-Both Phonetic and Lexical (dis)similarities that we compute are based on word-word phonetic similarity scores.
-The cognate clustering step that takes us from word-word similarities to cognate overlap aims to uncover automatically information about the word-replacement change.
+Both Phonetic and Lexical similarities that we compute are based on word-to-word phonetic similarity scores.
+The cognate clustering step that takes us from word-to-word similarities to cognate overlap aims to uncover, automatically, information about the word-replacement change.
 Phonetic and Lexical information is bound to be \textbf{highly correlated}.
 First, the change of two types occurs in the same communities subject to the same historical processes.
-For example, both Phonetic and Lexical change accumulate with time, so two speech communities that split earlier will be more dissimilar on both Phonetic and Lexical change than two speech communities with a later split.
+For example, both Phonetic and Lexical change accumulate with time, so two speech communities that split earlier will be more dissimilar on both Phonetic and Lexical change than two speech communities with a later split, other things being equal.
 Second, when two languages retain a common ancestral word, simply by virtue of stemming from the same proto-word, the two modern words are going to be more phonetically similar than two randomly selected phonetic sequences from the two languages.
 Thus higher levels of true cognate overlap will lead to higher levels of phonetic similarities.

 Finally, in addition to these two real-world drivers of correlation, in our computational analysis we infer lexical overlap based on low-level phonetic similarity.
 It is a common and effective practice in computational historical linguistics, and only slightly inferior to expert-coded information for at least some types of practical inference \cite{Rama-et-al-2018}.
 But we do expect to miss some true cognates that changed phonetically so much as to be not statistically identifiable from the raw data without additional expert knowledge.
 This makes our estimated dissimilarity matrices for Phonetic and Lexical still more correlated than the corresponding ground-truth matrices would be.
 This makes it all the more striking that despite a strong correlation between Phonetic and Lexical, stemming from both natural and analysis-induced sources, we find a robust and convincing effect of mismatch using CLARITY.